Matt Neal: Return to the BTCC (2002–2003)

-He returned with egg:sport in 2002 driving a Vauxhall Astra Coupé alongside Paul O'Neill.
-He finished 3rd in the championship, ahead of his teammate on 145 points.
+Neal returned with egg:sport in 2002 driving a Vauxhall Astra Coupé alongside Paul O'Neill.
+He finished third in the championship, ahead of his teammate on 145 points.

 A one-off appearance in the ASCAR championship at the end of 2002 saw him running as teammate to his future rival Jason Plato.
-For 2003 he switched to Honda Racing to drive a Honda Civic Type R, the start of long and mainly undisturbed relationship with Honda.
-Once again he finished 3rd in the championship ahead of teammates Tom Chilton and Alan Morrison.
+For 2003, he switched to Honda Racing to drive a Honda Civic Type R, the start of long and mainly undisturbed relationship with Honda.
+Once again he finished third in the championship ahead of teammates Tom Chilton and Alan Morrison.

 Back to Team Dynamics (2004–2007)

 Neal won his second BTCC title in 2006.

 Neal rejoined Team Dynamics (now with Halfords sponsorship), finishing 5th in the overall Drivers Championship and 4th in the Independents Championship.

-For 2005 the team developed a Honda Integra from its basic road-going form, which was an unusual move as independent teams have historically raced ex-works cars, but the team's efforts were rewarded as Neal eventually took the drivers' title in the last round at Brands Hatch.
+For 2005, the team developed a Honda Integra from its basic road-going form, which was an unusual move as independent teams have historically raced ex-works cars, but the team's efforts were rewarded as Neal eventually took the drivers' title in the last round at Brands Hatch.
 Dynamics, as Team Halfords also clinched the Teams and Independent Teams Championships.
 Neal finished every single race in the points, the first driver to do so since the calendar expanded to 30 races per year.

 Neal driving the Team Halfords-run Honda Civic at Snetterton in the 2007 BTCC season.

-In 2006, Neal drove the No. 1 Honda Integra and captured the championship again with a string of consistent finishes; 4th place in round 28 being enough to clinch his second title.
-After 2 years without a mechanical failure, Neal had a suspension failure before the start of the final race.
+In 2006, Neal drove the No. 1 Honda Integra and captured the championship again with a string of consistent finishes; fourth place in round 28 being enough to clinch his second title.
+After two years without a mechanical failure, Neal had a suspension failure before the start of the final race.

 BTC-spec cars such as the Integra were no longer eligible for the main 2007 title, so Dynamics switched to a Honda Civic, using some of their existing running gear but doing development themselves.
 Neal won the third race of the season, but overall the SEAT and Vauxhall entries were faster, leaving Neal unable to fight for the title.
-A huge crash in race 1 of the second meeting at Brands Hatch left him briefly hospitalised; the lost points from this saw teammate Gordon Shedden outpoint him to finish 3rd overall, with Neal 4th.
+A huge crash in race 1 of the second meeting at Brands Hatch left him briefly hospitalised; the lost points from this saw teammate Gordon Shedden outpoint him to finish third overall, with Neal fourth.
 He attracted controversy during the season's final race, in which Fabrizio Giovanardi and Jason Plato fought for the drivers' title.
 Having signed on as a Vauxhall driver for 2008, Neal let Vauxhall drivers Giovanardi and Tom Chilton through without a fight, but did not do the same for SEAT driver Jason Plato, ensuring Giovanardi would win the title.